 Sweet, buttery, and bursting with fall flavor, this vitamin- and mineral-rich honey roasted butternut squash is a kid friendly side dish you’ll come back to all season.

-Squash is a perfect “starter veggie” for picky kids.
-That’s because it’s sweet, easy to chew, and a pretty color, too!
+Squash is a perfect “starter veggie” for picky kids because it’s sweet, easy to chew, and a pretty color, too.
+Roast some sweet cubes of squash tonight.

 How to Make Honey Roasted Butternut Squash